tkerbe2/iac-intro-lab-2/README.md

 # Some Theory

 Before we get started I want to discuss some terms and theory about AWS and accounts.
 This is not meant to be an AWS course or AWS specific guide but I realize many who take this will be new to AWS so I want to cover it.
+If this information is not new to you, feel free to skip this and the suggested reading.

 ### AWS Accounts